 What is SOMA Camp?

 SOMA Camp is an annual gathering of mushroom enthusiasts sponsored by the Sonoma County Mycological Association.
-This three-day weekend is held in January, and is packed with activities, lectures, and workshops focused on learning about wild mushrooms.
+This three-day weekend is held in January, and is an almost non-stop event with activities, lectures, and workshops focused on learning about wild mushrooms.

 The camp, a benefit for the SOMA Scholarship fund, is packed with mushroom forays, specimen tables, slide shows, and top-notch speakers.

 Nestled in acres of oak, madrone, tan oak, redwood, and Doug-fir near Occidental, California, we will move breezily from class to woods to dining feasts, enjoying it all.
 There is so much to take in!

 Mushroom forays, gourmet mushroom cuisine, classes and workshops on mushroom identification, cooking, dyeing, paper-making, medicine making, photography, cultivation, and more.
 Classes and workshops include